 Many diehard education activists fought hard against the flaws of NCLB (as past attempts at ITEM actions shows).
 Numerous reasonable solutions for the “deep, structural flaws” were put forth in bills that died in committee including a White House petition that spawned this website.

 Many of those same activists fought to stop ESSA from becoming law because they felt it did not address the “deep, structural flaws” of NCLB.

 Conventional wisdom tells us that it is harder to get a law repealed once it is in place.

 But please don’t let that prevent you from taking the actions presented on this website.
-If you agree that ESSA should be repealed, take the necessary actions to make it happen.
+If you agree that ESSA should be changed immediately, take the necessary actions to make it happen.